 FDA approves over the counter test kits

-The Food and Drug Administration (FDA) now expects Covid-19 antigen test kits to be made available for sale over the counter by next week after an announcement by the Public Health Ministry authorising the over-the-counter sale of this medical device was published on Tuesday in the Royal Gazette.
+The Food and Drug Administration (FDA) now expects Covid-19 antigen test kits to be made available for sale over the counter by next week, after an announcement by the Public Health Ministry authorising over-the-counter sale of this medical device was published on Tuesday in the Royal Gazette.

-The product, however, will not be allowed to be sold over the internet, said Dr Paisal Dunkhum, secretary-general of the FDA.
+The kits, however, will not be allowed to be sold over the internet, said Dr Paisal Dunkhum, secretary-general of the FDA.

 Only authorised medical institutions, medical clinics, medical technology clinics and pharmacies with a licensed pharmacist on duty will be allowed to sell the test kits, he said.